Joe Slovo: Later life and death

 After the elections of 1994, Slovo became Minister for housing in Nelson Mandela's government, until his death in 1995 of cancer.

 His funeral was attended by the entire high command of the ANC, and by most of the highest officials in the country, including both Nelson Mandela and Thabo Mbeki, and he was buried in Avalon Cemetery, Soweto, which was unheard of for a white South African.

-50,000 people, virtually all black, attended the event.
+The event was attended by 50,000 people, virtually all black.